 Nose surgery can be performed by subjecting the patient to certain tests before surgery.
 Rhinoplasty isn’t performed for those who are not suitable for nose aesthetic surgery conditions.
 We can list people who are not suitable for rhinoplasty surgery as follows;

-- People who are in high risk group during general anesthesia or surgery.
+- People who are in the high-risk groups during general anesthesia or surgery.

 - People with health problems.